Paytm: Early history; 2010-2019

-In May 2017, Paytm received its biggest round of stake by a single investor – SoftBank, thus bringing the company's valuation to an estimated $10 billion.
+In May 2017 Paytm received its biggest round of stake from a single investor – SoftBank, thus bringing the company's valuation to an estimated $10 billion.
 In August 2018, Berkshire Hathaway invested $356 million for 3%- 4% stake in Paytm, although Berkshire Hathaway confirmed that Warren Buffett was not involved in the transaction.

-In 2017, it became India's first payment app to cross over 10 crore app downloads.
+In 2017 Paytm became India's first payment app to cross over 10 crore app downloads.
 The same year, it launched Paytm Gold, a product that allowed users to buy as little as ₹1 of pure gold online.
 It also launched Paytm Payments Bank and ‘Inbox’, a messaging platform with in-chat payments.
-By 2018, it started allowing merchants to accept Paytm, UPI and card payments directly into their bank accounts at 0% charge.)
+By 2018, it started allowing merchants to accept Paytm, UPI and card payments directly into their bank accounts at 0% charge.
 It also launched the ‘Paytm for Business’ app (now called Business with Paytm App), allowing merchants to track their payments and day-to-day settlements.
 Its merchant base to grow to more than 70 lakh by March 2018.
 It launched two new wealth management products - Paytm Gold Savings Plan and Gold Gifting for long-term savings.
 In January 2018, it entered into a joint venture with Alibaba Group-owned gaming company AGTech Holdings to launch Gamepind, a mobile gaming platform.
 It was rebranded as Paytm First Games in June 2019.
 In March 2018, Paytm Money was started with an investment of ₹9 crore for investment and wealth management.